Privacy Policy

 Log DataServer logs, error reports, performance metrics

-Cookies and TrackingSession cookies, authentication tokens, analytics identifiers (see Section 10)
+Cookies and TrackingSession cookies, authentication tokens, analytics identifiers (see Section 10).
+Where we use first-party, privacy-preserving analytics (e.g., cookie-less or minimal-identifier tools), we minimize collection of personally identifiable information.

 3.3 Agent Audit Data